laberning/openrowingmonitor/docs/physics_openrowingmonitor.md

 * The simpler algorithm removes any dependence on instantaneous angular velocities &omega; at the flanks of the stroke from the power calculation and subsequent linear calculations.
 This makes the power calculation (and thus any subsequent calculations that are based on it) more robust against "unexpected" behavior of the rowing machine.
 There are several underlying causes for the need to remove this dependence:
   * First of all, measurement errors in *CurrentDt* could introduce variations in &Delta;&omega; across the cycle and thus in all dependent linear metrics;
-  * Secondly, water rowers are known to experience cavitation effects at the end of the Drive Phase due to poor technique, leading to extremely volatile results;
+  * Secondly, water rowers are known to experience cavitation effects at the end of the Drive Phase when used with sub-optimal technique, leading to extremely volatile results;
   * Last, the determination of &Delta;&omega; across a stroke heavily depends on a very repeatable stroke detection that minimizes &Delta;&omega; to 0 during a stable series of stroke in steady state rowing.
 Such a repeatable stroke detection across the many types of rowing machines in itself is difficult to achieve;

 * As the *flywheelinertia* I is mostly guessed based on its effects on the Power outcome anyway (as most users aren't willing to take their rower apart for callibration purposses), a systematic error wouldn't matter much in most practical applications as it is corrected during the callibration of a monitor: the *flywheelinertia* will simply be modified to get to the correct power in the display.

-* It allows the user to removing/disabling all instantaneous angular velocities from linear metric calculations (i.e. only using average velocity calculated over the entire phase, which doesn't depend on a single measurement) by setting *autoAdjustDragFactor* to "false".
+* It allows the user to removing/disabling all instantaneous angular velocities from linear metric calculations (i.e. only using average angular velocity calculated over the entire phase, which doesn't depend on a single measurement) by setting *autoAdjustDragFactor* to "false".
 This makes Open Rowing Monitor a viable option for rowers with noisy data or otherwise unstable/unreliable individual measurements;

 * Given the stability of the measurements, it might be a realistic option for users to remove the filter in the presentation layer completely by setting *numOfPhasesForAveragingScreenData* to 2, making the monitor much more responsive to user actions.